-Patch-through campaigns are a great resource for your campaign or organization.
-Calls go out, describe the problem in the legislator’s district or state, and ask voters if they would like to be connected (patched) through to their representative to give a personal statement about the problem.
+Patch-through program are a great resource for your campaign or organization.
+Calls go out, describe the problem in the legislator’s district or state, and ask voters if they would like to be patched through to their representative to give a personal statement about the problem.

 These call programs can be delivered over long periods of time or just before the vote, whether it is over a few days or even weeks.
 As we said in our 18 Ways to Improve Patch-Through Calls blog, doing patch-through programs well before the issue comes up makes a Legislative Office pay more attention to it.
 This ensures that the legislative office receives a consistent amount of calls for a significant period of time about the issue, resulting in a clear call to action by real people with real stories, which cannot be ignored by a representative.